'This is starting to look really ominous in the South,' expert says, as US is among nations with highest rate of new Covid-19 cases

 Florida on Friday broke its own record high in Covid-19 cases over the past week, reporting 151,415 new cases -- the most infections recorded during a seven-day period since the pandemic upended lives across the globe.

-The surge has been fueled by the more tranmissible Delta variant, overwhelming hospitals across the country.
+The surge has been fueled by the more contagious coronavirus Delta variant, overwhelming hospitals across the country.

+New hospital admissions for Covid-19 among adults ages 30 to 39 have reached a record rate, according to CDC data.

+The data show the rate of new hospitalizations reached 2.52 per 100,000 people on Wednesday among adults in their 30s.

 In Louisiana, Gov. John Bel Edwards said hospitalizations hit a pandemic record high of at least 2,907 patients, up by six people from a day earlier.